rgutierrez-cotech/mac-dev-setup/README.md

 ```
 cd ~/Projects/myproject
-pyenv virtualenv 2.7.11 myproject
+pyenv virtualenv 2.7.11 venv-myproject
 ```

 To use your project's virtualenv, you need to **activate** it first.
 Instead of running `activate`, make sure you are in your project directory and do the following:

 ```
-pyenv local myproject
+pyenv local venv-myproject
 ```

-You should see a `(myproject)` appear at the beginning of your terminal prompt indicating that you are working inside the virtualenv.
+You should see a `(venv-myproject)` appear at the beginning of your terminal prompt indicating that you are working inside the virtualenv.
 Now when you install something:

 ```
 pip install <package>